-This sheet talks about exposure to labetalol in a pregnancy or while breastfeeding.
-This information should not take the place of medical advice from your healthcare provider.
+This sheet is about exposure to labetalol in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is labetalol?

-Labetalol, also known as Trandate®, Normodyne®, or Labrocol® is in a group of medications called beta-blockers.
-Labetalol is used to treat high blood pressure and chest pain.
-Labetalol works by slowing the heart rate and opening up blood vessels to improve blood flow and lower blood pressure.
+Labetalol is a medication that has been used to treat high blood pressure and chest pain.
+It works by slowing the heart rate and opening blood vessels to improve blood flow and lower blood pressure.
+Labetalol is part of a group of medications called beta-blockers.
+Some brand names are Trandate®, Normodyne®, or Labrocol®.

 I take labetalol.
 Can it make it harder for me to get pregnant?

-Does taking labetalol increase the chance of miscarriage?
+Does taking labetalol increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if labetalol increases the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Based on the studies reviewed, it is not known if labetalol can increase the chance for miscarriage.

 Does taking labetalol increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-The limited information looking at the use of labetalol during pregnancy does not suggest that it increases the chance to have a baby with birth defects.
+Information on the use of labetalol in pregnancy is limited.
+Available information does not suggest the use of labetalol in pregnancy increases the chance of birth defects.

-While not commonly observed, there have been instances where the effects of beta-blocker exposure occurred a week after birth, and the symptoms were more severe and life-threatening.
-Some of the observed symptoms were abnormal breathing, sepsis (blood infection) and seizures.
-More study is needed to prove an association.
-It has been suggested that preterm infants that were exposed to labetalol for a long-time during pregnancy should be carefully monitored during the first week after birth especially if the infant presents with complications such as lack of oxygen, seizures, heart defects, or electrolyte imbalance.
+There have been cases where the effects of beta-blocker exposure occurred a week after birth.
+The symptoms were more severe and life-threatening.
+Symptoms reported included abnormal breathing, sepsis (blood infection), and seizures.
+It has been suggested that preterm infants that were exposed to labetalol over for a long period of time during pregnancy should be carefully monitored during the first week after birth.

-Does taking labetalol in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking labetalol in pregnancy affect future behavior or learning for the child?

+Based on the studies reviewed, it is not known if labetalol increases the chance for behavior or learning issues.
 One study of 32 children between the ages of 3-7 years old who were exposed to labetalol during pregnancy found no differences on formal testing of learning and behavior compared to children who were not exposed to labetalol.
-A second study found a higher chance for attention deficit hyperactivity disorder (ADHD) in children who were exposed to labetalol or a different type of high blood pressure medicine during pregnancy.
-However, it is not known if labetalol is the cause and suggests the role of high blood pressure should be looked at further.
+Another study found a higher chance for attention deficit hyperactivity disorder (ADHD) in children who were exposed to labetalol or a different type of high blood pressure medication during pregnancy.

-Labetalol has been found in small amounts in breastmilk.
-Because of this, it is not expected to cause problems in full-term breastfed infants.
+Labetalol gets into breastmilk in small amounts and is not expected to cause problems in full-term breastfed infants.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-I take labetalol.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes labetalol, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-There have been case reports of men that had trouble with ejaculation while taking labetalol.
+There have been case reports of sexual dysfunction (trouble with ejaculation) in males while taking labetalol.
+This can make it harder to conceive a pregnancy.
+Studies have not been done to see if labetalol could increase the chance of birth defects above the background risk.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.